EventSaucePHP/EventSauce/docs/docs/advanced/message-decoration.md

 > # Message Immutability
 >
-> It's important to note that `Message` objects are modelled as immutable
+> It's important to note that `Message` objects are modeled as immutable
 > objects.
 The `withHeader` and `withHeaders` methods return a new (cloned)
 > version with the added headers.